 However, the real part comes right after the photos have been composed.
 With the help of post-processing software such as Photoshop, Lightroom or Aurora HDR software (this is what we prefer using), the photos are blended together to create a single image which is more focused, well-lit and reveals the intricate layers of colors found in the actual scene.
-Here is how it looks:

 Here are a few things you need to know before you head out to create HDR images that are mind boggling and awe-strikingly beautiful:

+How difficult is capturing multiple images?
 Choose a camera that has an AEB (Auto Exposure Bracketing) function.
 Although this isn’t 100% necessary, it can make it very hard to line up all the pictures perfectly without this feature.
 AEB allows the camera to quickly take three to nine photographs so that they come out sharp and distinct.

 Today, almost every DSLR camera has this function but some compact cameras don’t.
 So be careful if you’re looking to buy a camera specifically for HDR photography.
 We recommend buying an entry-level DSLR camera which would be well worth the investment.